itzg/docker-minecraft-server/docs/mods-and-plugins/index.md

 ## Zip file modpack

-Like the `WORLD` option above, you can specify the URL or path of a "mod pack" to download and install into `mods` for Forge/Fabric or `plugins` for Bukkit/Spigot.
+Like the `WORLD` option above, you can specify the URL or container path of a "mod pack" to download and install into `mods` for Forge/Fabric or `plugins` for Bukkit/Spigot.
 To use this option pass the environment variable `MODPACK`, such as

 ```shell
 docker run -d -e MODPACK=http://www.example.com/mods/modpack.zip ...
 ```

 !!! note
-    The referenced URL must be a zip file with one or more jar files at the top level of the zip archive.
+    The referenced URL/file must be a zip file with one or more jar files at the top level of the zip archive.
 Make sure the jars are compatible with the particular `TYPE` of server you are running.